Do you want to kill your procrastination? Are you struggling to build healthy habits and reach your goals? If yes, you need an accountability partner.

 - Give your accountability partner permission to push you.
 That’s where growth is.
 At the same time, ask for valuable feedback and improve your processes.
 This single act will shorten your growth curve exponentially!

-- Set a platform, a regular time to connect, mark it on your calendar and most essentially, fulfill your commitments.
+- Set a platform, a regular time to connect, mark it on your calendar and fulfill your commitments.